 Premises Liability: Unsafe Conditions

 Premises liability generally refers to injuries that occur to victims as a result of unsafe conditions on another person’s property.
-The types of premises liability cases can be almost limitless.
+These types of cases can be almost limitless.
 They include accidents involving slip and falls, swimming pools, fires, explosions, roof cave-ins, broken glass, animal attacks, faulty store displays and inadequate security.
 Negligent premises conditions can exist in just about every type of building or open space, including homes, apartment complexes, theaters, malls, sports facilities, amusement parks, government buildings, commercial buildings, farms, and other open land spaces.

 Liability of Owners and Others

-The owner of property has a legal duty to use reasonable care to keep the property safe from dangerous conditions.
-However, other persons, such as a tenant, the manager of a property, and contractors working on the premises may also be responsible for maintaining the premises in a safe condition and could be liable for injuries which occur on the property as well.
+The owner of property has a legal duty to use reasonable care to keep the area safe from dangerous conditions.
+However, other persons, such as a tenant, the manager of a property, and contractors working on the premises may also be responsible for maintaining it in a safe condition and could be liable for injuries which occur on the property as well.
 Often the determining factor is who has the right to control the premises where the accident occurs.
 If a party has the right to control property, then that party must exercise control in a reasonable manner to prevent foreseeable injuries.
 If multiple parties have the right to control the property, there may be multiple parties who are liable for an injury.
 Simply identifying the proper defendants can therefore be a complex task.

 Duty to Inspect

 An owner or occupier of property must use reasonable care to inspect the property and discover any unsafe conditions.
 The owner or occupier has a duty to correct, repair, replace, or give adequate warning of any condition that could be reasonably expected to harm others.
 For example, a store owner has a duty to make reasonable inspections of the store because of the danger of merchandise falling on the floor and creating a hazard for patrons.
 The same store owner has a duty to inspect the walkways and display aisles to ensure that no hazards exist that could lead to a fall, such as liquids, merchandise, or produce that may fall or that has fallen on the floor.
-The failure to make reasonable inspections of property may subject the owner or occupier to liability for injuries caused as the result of the failure to inspect the premises.
+The failure to make reasonable inspections may subject the owner or occupier to liability for injuries caused as the result of the failure to inspect.

 Contact an Accident Law Firm

 Effective handling of premises liability cases requires a thorough investigation and knowledge of the law and the facts and circumstances which caused the accident.
 It is essential to hire a well-established law firm with significant resources to retain investigators and accident reconstruction experts to help determine the cause of the accident.
-It is also vital to select a law firm with extensive experience in handling premises liability cases in order to achieve optimum results.
+It is also vital to select a law firm with extensive experience in handling these cases in order to achieve optimum results.
 At The Reeves Law Group in California, our attorneys use the full force of our firm’s extensive resources and expertise to help injured victims receive the compensation they deserve.

 What Exactly is Personal Injury?